vinodkpasi/UIAutomation/README.md

   **npx cypress run --env grepTags='config'**

-Both environment variables are also defined inside the config file you just need to specify the value so don't to pass on the command-line.
+Both environment variables are also defined inside the config file you just need to specify the value so don't need to pass on the command-line.

 ### POM example
 To do...